1. Line of Credit Program

 - Insurance and other institutions active in trade finance in Africa; and

 - Holders of African trade debt papers.
-The holder of the paper so guaranteed at maturity will be reimbursed in case certain country risk events occur.
+The holder of the paper is guaranteed that at maturity it will be reimbursed in the event of certain country risk events occurring.

 Up to 7 years.

-Coverage is for up to 100% of Lender’s exposure with respect to specific country risk events, namely:
+Coverage is for up to 100% of the lender’s exposure with respect to specific country risk events, namely:

 Afreximbank Comparative Advantage in providing the Guarantee:

-- AFREXIMBANK is an international financial institution and not subject to controls in any of its Participating States.
-Thus, the credit risk of the Bank is the only consideration in determining any exposure to Afreximbank.
+- Afreximbank is an international financial institution and is not subject to controls in any of its Participating States.
+Thus, the credit risk of the Bank is the only consideration in determining any exposure to Afreximbank;

-- The Bank is owned partly by African countries who are signatories to the Bank Agreement.
-Under the Agreement, the Bank’s property, assets and operations are in each Participating State free from restrictions, regulations, supervisions, controls, moratoria, and other executive, administrative, fiscal and monetary restrictions of any nature (Article IX of Afreximbank Agreement).
-Thus, Afreximbank enjoys preferred Creditor Status in member countries (similar to those enjoyed by the World Bank, African Development Bank, and some other multilateral organizations).
+- The Bank is partly owned by African countries who are signatories to the Bank Agreement.
+Under the Agreement, the Bank’s property, assets and operations are free from restrictions, regulations, supervisions, controls, moratoria, and other executive, administrative, fiscal and monetary restrictions of any nature in each Participating State (Article IX of Afreximbank Agreement).
+Thus, Afreximbank enjoys preferred creditor status in member countries (similar to that enjoyed by the World Bank, African Development Bank, and some other multilateral organisations).

 To African Traders: Eases access to credit with better conditions.